ignatandrei/patterns/src/patternsSite/docs/patterns/Facade.md

 Read online at https://ignatandrei.github.io/patterns/docs/patterns/Facade

 <!-- id : 7 -->
-Facade is is an object that provides a simplified interface to a larger body of code, such as a class library.    <br />
+Facade is is an object that provides a simplified interface to a larger body of code, such as a class library.
 ## Purpose of .NET implementation

 You are the creator of EFCore that provides ORM capabilities to the developers.    <br />